boshd/boshd/posts/optimization.md

 f(x) = x^{2}
 $$

-Let's first calculate the gradient of  w.r.t, which is simply the derivative:
+Let's first calculate the gradient of  w.r.t $x$, which is simply the derivative:

 $$
 \frac{\partial f}{\partial x} = 2x
 $$

-Then let's set $\epsilon=0.1$ and pick a random point $x_{0}=4$, to begin with.
+Then let's set the learning rate $\epsilon=0.1$ and pick a random point $x_{0}=4$, to begin with.
 We can then take steps in the direction of the negative gradient of the function as follows, using the gradient descent equation we defined above:

 $$
 x_{1} = 3 - (0.1 * 2(3)) = 2.4